StefanoMammola/Mammola_et_al_ToL_research_interest/README.md

 04.GetWoSdata.R: Extract data from the Web of Science 05.Analysis&Figures.R Reproduce analyses and figures

-[Note that script 01 - 04 are provided to illustrate the procedure of sampling data.
-All analyses and figures can be ran simply using the "05.Analysis&Figures.R" and associated data]
+[Note that scripts 01 - 04 are provided to illustrate the procedure of sampling data.
+All analyses and figures can be run simply using the "05.Analysis&Figures.R" and associated data]

 - Folder "Functions":

-Functions.R: this R file is sourced during analyses providing custom fuctions and plot parameters.
+Functions.R: this R file is sourced during analyses providing custom functions and plot parameters.

 - Folder "Data":